-Urge Incontinence Specialist in Chula Vista, CA
+Urge Incontinence Treatment in Chula Vista, CA

 Sometimes known as an overactive bladder, urge incontinence has the potential to completely disrupt a person’s life.
 The frequent need to urinate, sometimes at inopportune moments, can lead to a loss of confidence, sleep and even intimacy with a partner.
 An overactive bladder becomes categorized as urge incontinence when this issue causes a person to involuntarily leak urine.
 Dr. Kamali is a board-certified OBGYN with extensive experience diagnosing and treating women for urinary incontinence.
 If you are experiencing symptoms of urge incontinence, call our OBGYN office in Chula Vista at 619-271-2700 today.